VelascoSantiago/VelascoSantiago/README.md

 I’m particularly interested in **data science**, **SQL/databases**, and the **human-technical interaction** that comes from building and supporting real systems.

-I enjoy solving problems, working collaboratively, and continuously learning new tools and methods to improve performance and clarity in data-driven projects.
+I enjoy solving problems, working collaboratively, and constantly seeking improvement in everything I do, which allows me to pursue new professional and personal goals.

 ---